cybergarage/go-job/doc/overview.md

 <div class="paragraph">

-You can also use both together: run the Server for remote access, and embed a Manager in your app for local jobs.
 The Server uses a Manager internally, so all features are available in both.

 </div>